 - You can transfer the ownership anytime.
 When your business takes off, you can sell or hand it over without much trouble.

 - You can make use of tax deductions.
 Most jurisdictions provide tax benefits for businesses and entrepreneurs.

 - It lets you take more business risks.
 Since incorporation (in most cases) separates your assets from business assets, you will be free to take additional risks to facilitate growth.

 - It opens you more options for funding.
 You can try to attract equity investors.

 - It gives your business more credibility.
 It’s a clear statement that you’re a serious entrepreneur.
-You’ll attract better employees, higher-level clients and partners.
+You’ll attract better employees, higher-level clients